chart21/hpmpc/README.md

 ```

 Existing networks are defined in `SimpleNN/architectures`. `Programs/functions/NN.hpp` includes a FUNCTION_IDENTIFIER for different model architectures and datasets (for instance 70 for RestNet18 on CIFAR-10).
 You can select a protocol and function in the file `config.h`.
+The config contains numerous settings.
+Here are just some examples:
+* Should the weights be public or private?
+* Which party should share the dataset, Which party should share the function?
+* How many bits should be used for the fractional part, how many bits for the total bitlength?
+* Which truncation approach should be used?
+Should ReLUs by default be evaluated with reduced Bitwidth?

 The following commands are a quick way to compile the current configuration for a 3-PC protocol and run all executables locally.
 This compiles all player executables using g++ with -Ofast and runs all executables on localhost on the same machine.
 > ./scripts/config.sh -p all3